-Tranquil, turquoise waters envelop you as you observe turtle antics and hawks, ibis, osprey and herons soaring above you.
-Anhingas and cormorants dive for fish breaking the surface waters below you.
+Tranquil, turquoise waters surround you as you observe turtle antics and see hawks, ibis, osprey and herons soaring above.
+Anhingas and cormorants dive for fish, breaking the surface waters below you.

 The temperature of the spring is a constant 72 degrees year-round, but for comfort don’t forget your hat, sunscreen and towel.

-The Santa Fe River flows from east to west and at its confluence with Gilchrist Blue's Spring-run, you will notice the dark, tannin “iced tea” colored water of the river as it merges with the crystal-clear blue spring water.
+The Santa Fe River flows from east to west.
+At its confluence with Gilchrist Blue's spring run, you will notice the dark, tea-colored water of the river as it merges with the crystal-clear blue spring water.

-Keep an eye out for mullet and gar frequently seen at the "mixing waters".
-You may choose to paddle upriver towards Rum Island, Poe Springs, Lily or a variety of other springs or float downstream towards Ginnie Springs.
+Keep an eye out for mullet and gar that are frequently seen at the "mixing waters."
+You may choose to paddle upriver toward Rum Island, Poe Springs, Lily or a variety of other springs, or float downstream toward Ginnie Springs.

 Please be advised there is no shuttle service provided at this time.
 Paddling against the river’s current may be difficult for some.